Research

 The geomorphology and stratigraphy of meandering channels

-During the last few years, I have spent significant time working on the morphology and stratigraphy of meandering / sinuous channels.
+During the last few years, our group has spent significant time working on the morphology and stratigraphy of meandering / sinuous channels.
 The focus was initially on submarine channels and largely based on three-dimensional seismic data and simple kinematic modeling.
 However, I think that development of sinuosity in submarine channels shares similarities with meandering rivers, and a lot remains to be learned from trying to apply our knowledge of fluvial systems in the submarine realm.
 In addition, there are many simple aspects of fluvial meandering models that may be well known to geomorphologists but have been not fully explored yet in terms of impact on stratigraphy.

 Seismic stratigraphy of deepwater systems

-Publications: SEPM Springer
+SEPM Springer

 seismic image